wragony/react-native-tags-selector/README.md

 # react-native-tags-selector

-A ReactNative tag selector that supports single-line sliding, multi-line display, and single-select and multi-select.
+A ReactNative tag selector that supports single-line sliding, multi-line display, and single-select.

 ## Installation